-- Firstly add all the nuts and dates into a food processor/blender and blend on full power for roughly 1 minute.
+- Firstly add all the nuts and dates into a food processor/blender and blend.

 - Now add the chia seeds, cinnamon, nutmeg, maple syrup, water and blend again until the mix becomes sticky.

-- Place in the fridge for 1 hour (the longer the better) to allow the base to set.
+- Add a spoon of mince pie mix into the middle and place in the fridge for 1 hour for the base to set.